Heavy gunfire heard south of Sudanese capital Khartoum: witnesses

 It said the moves came in response to attacks by the regular army on RSF bases in south Khartoum, where earlier witnesses had told Reuters news agency that they heard heavy gunfire.

-Associated Press also reported the sounds of heavy firing in a number of areas, including central Khartoum and the neighbourhood of Bahri.

-In response, the Sudanese Army said in a statement that the fighting broke out after RSF troops tried to attack its forces in southern Khartoum.
-It declared the RSF a “rebel force” and described the paramilitary’s statements as “lies.”
+In response, the Sudanese army said fighting broke out after RSF troops tried to attack its forces in the southern part of the capital.
+Later, the military declared the RSF a “rebel force,” describing the paramilitary’s statements as “lies.”

+Sudan's air force struck multiple paramilitary bases in Khartoum, the army said, adding that the army was chasing down RSF fighters and urged civilians to stay indoors.

+"The Sudanese air force destroyed Tiba and Soba camps (in Khartoum) which belong to the Rapid Support (Forces) militia," the army said in a statement.

 Commercial aircraft trying to land at Khartoum International Airport began turning around to head back to their originating airport.
 Flights from Saudi Arabia turned back after nearly landing at Khartoum International Airport, flight tracking data showed.